-I’m extra excited about these Paleo Zucchini Fritters because it’s one of the brand new recipes in my new ebook, The Paleo Athlete!
+These Paleo Zucchini Fritters because it’s one of the recipes in my ebook, The Paleo Athlete!

 - 1 egg, beaten